 Learn something new

-Learning a new skill involves active engagement and uses working memory, long-term memory and other high-level cognitive functions.
+Learning a new skill involves active engagement and uses working memory, long-term memory and other cognitive functions.
 A study published in The Journal of Psychological Science found that unfamiliar, mentally challenging tasks provide older adults the most mental and social stimulation.
 Trying new activities such as painting or woodworking can improve mental sharpness and self-confidence.

 The American Psychological Association posts studies about how older people are better at regulating their emotions compared to younger people.
 This debunks the perception that aging equates to negative outlooks on life.
 The authors of the study say that “With age, people place increasingly more value on emotionally meaningful goals and thus invest more cognitive and behavioral resources in obtaining them.”